cbritt0n/mcp-auth-py/README.md

 The CI workflow installs these SDKs directly before running provider integration tests to avoid building the project wheel in CI.

+CI notes

+The repository pins pre-commit hooks (including `ruff-pre-commit`) to a specific rev to avoid intermittent checkout failures in CI.
+If you update `.pre-commit-config.yaml`, ensure the `rev` points to a stable tag or commit SHA.

 ## Development notes
 - Providers cache JWKS per provider instance to reduce network calls.
 For cross-process sharing, consider using Redis or another shared cache.